What Is A Reaction Profile

 Reaction Profiles and Reaction Mechanisms

 Reaction profiles provide valuable insights into reaction mechanisms, revealing the number of steps involved, the nature of intermediates, and the rate-determining step.
-The rate-determining step is the slowest step in a multi-step reaction, and its activation energy determines the overall reaction rate.
+Now, the rate-determining step is the slowest step in a multi-step reaction, and its activation energy determines the overall reaction rate.
 The reaction profile highlights which step poses the greatest energy barrier and thus controls the overall speed of the reaction.

 Reaction Profiles and Reaction Spontaneity